hellstorm-software/Kult-Rising/readme.md

 - changed the tower expansion upgrade
     - only half of the expansion is unlocked via the milestone system
     - the other half is accessable via using sledgehammers to remove the cement
+- fixed an issue causing VEK icon to not display in item descriptions

 ----------------------------------------------------------